vzahorui/vzahorui.github.io/_posts/2020-05-07-non-linear-regression.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $\Delta \theta = (J_r^{T} J_r)^{-1} J_r^{T} r^{(k)}$

 Levenberg–Marquardt algorithm modifies the square matrix $J_r^{T} J_r$ of this equation by adding to it multiple of the identity matrix $\lambda I$, where $\lambda$ is a positive number known as a damping factor.
 By increasing the diagonal elements $J_r^{T} J_r$ its [eigenvalues]({{ site.baseurl }}{% link _posts/2019-11-02-eigenvectors-and-eigenvalues.md %}) are also increased.
-In addition, if the matrix is singular, it becomes ivertable.
+In addition, if the matrix is singular, it becomes invertable.
 Compared to Gauss-Newton the elements of the update vector $\Delta \theta$ in Levenberg–Marquardt algorithm become smaller because they are defined by the inverse of a matrix with bigger eigenvalues.
 Increasing the damping factor $\lambda$ causes the algorithm to behave more like gradient descent by taking small steps in the direction of the minimum.

 &nbsp;&nbsp;&nbsp;&nbsp;
 $\Delta \theta = (J_r^{T} J_r + \lambda I)^{-1} J_r^{T} r^{(k)}$